AI benchmark for personal computers

 Supported hardware

-- Intel Arc GPUs with 8GB or more VRAM
+- Intel Arc B series GPUs with 10GB or more VRAM

-- Intel Core Ultra processors (Series 2) with Built-In Intel Arc GPUs with 16GB or more system memory
+- Intel Core Ultra Series 2 processors (Lunar Lake, Arrow Lake) with 16GB or more system memory (32GB for extended workloads)

 Other requirements